Tiwariji-07/wm-rn-storybook10/components/WmBubbleChart/docs/overview.md

 # Overview

-The bubble-chart component is a specialized data visualization tool designed for mobile applications that displays three-dimensional data relationships using bubbles positioned on a two-dimensional coordinate system.
-This component extends the BaseChartComponentProps to provide an interactive and visually appealing way to represent complex datasets where each bubble represents a data point with X and Y coordinates, while the bubble size or color can represent additional data dimensions.
+The Bubble Chart component is a powerful data visualization widget that enables you to display three-dimensional data in a two-dimensional format.
+Unlike traditional charts that only use X and Y axes, bubble charts use the size of bubbles as a third dimension to represent additional data values.

-This component is particularly useful for displaying correlations between multiple variables, comparative analysis, and identifying patterns or outliers in datasets.
-Common use cases include financial portfolio analysis, performance metrics visualization, market research data, and any scenario where users need to understand relationships between three or more data attributes simultaneously.
+Bubble charts are ideal for displaying complex datasets where you need to show relationships between three variables simultaneously, such as comparing sales performance (X-axis), profit margins (Y-axis), and market share (bubble size) across different product categories.

 ## Features

-- **Interactive Data Selection** - Touch-enabled bubble selection with callback functionality through onSelect
+- **Three-dimensional data representation** - X-axis, Y-axis, and bubble size for comprehensive data analysis
-- **Dual-Axis Data Mapping** - Configurable X and Y axis data keys for flexible data binding
+- **Multiple data source support** - Works with databases, web services, and live variables
-- **Customizable Axis Labels** - Support for descriptive axis labeling to improve data readability
+- **Interactive tooltips and selection** - Hover effects and click events for data exploration
-- **Rich Dataset Integration** - Comprehensive dataset prop for handling complex multi-dimensional data
+- **Customizable styling** - Themes, colors, legends, and layout options
-- **Visual Customization** - Theme support and icon class configuration for brand consistency
+- **Flexible axis configuration** - Custom labels, units, domains, and formatting
-- **Descriptive Headers** - Built-in title and subheading support for chart context
+- **Data aggregation and grouping** - Built-in support for data transformation
-- **Chart Type Flexibility** - Type property allowing for different bubble chart variations
+- **Responsive layout** - Configurable offsets and positioning for different screen sizes
-- **Mobile-Optimized Design** - Responsive layout optimized for touch interactions on mobile devices
+- **Accessibility support** - ARIA labels and accessible navigation
-- **Accessible Data Visualization** - Screen reader friendly with proper semantic structure
+- **Loading and empty states** - Customizable messages for data loading and no-data scenarios